nindalf/resume-template/ada.typ

       description: "Fixed bugs in historical computing systems that never existed",
       highlights: (
-        "Refactored Charles Babbage's original Analytical Engine designs, improving theoretical processing power by 237%.", "Developed an assembly language interpreter for ENIAC that actually made sense to humans, earning the 'Impossible Achievement' award.", "Created a Git-like version control system for punch cards, saving approximately 17,842 historical punch cards from being accidentally dropped.", "Optimized the never-built Mark II calculator, eliminating the possibility of literal bugs (moths) entering the system."
+        "Refactored Charles Babbage's original Analytical Engine designs, improving theoretical processing power by 237%.", "Created a Git-like version control system for punch cards, saving approximately 17,842 historical punch cards from being accidentally dropped.", "Optimized the never-built Mark II calculator, eliminating the possibility of literal bugs (moths) entering the system."
       )